finbourne/lusid-sdk-java/sdk/docs/PersonsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PersonsApi apiInstance = apiFactory.build(PersonsApi.class);

         PersonsApi apiInstance = ApiFactoryBuilder.build(fileName).build(PersonsApi.class);
         String idTypeScope = "idTypeScope_example"; // String | Scope of the person identifier type.
         String idTypeCode = "idTypeCode_example"; // String | Code of the person identifier type.
         String code = "code_example"; // String | Code of the person under specified identifier type's scope and code.
 This together with stated identifier type uniquely   identifies the person.
         SetPersonPropertiesRequest setPersonPropertiesRequest = new SetPersonPropertiesRequest(); // SetPersonPropertiesRequest | Request containing properties to set for the person.
 Properties not specified in request will not be changed. try {
+            // uncomment the below to set overrides at the request level
+            // Person result = apiInstance.setPersonProperties(idTypeScope, idTypeCode, code, setPersonPropertiesRequest).execute(opts);

             Person result = apiInstance.setPersonProperties(idTypeScope, idTypeCode, code, setPersonPropertiesRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {